tejasnavalkhe/Optimising-Car-Sharing-Profitability-with-a-Regional-Pricing-Strategy/README.md

 ### Note:

 The dissertation project is a component of my master's degree in MSc Data Science (Specialisation in Artificial Intelligence).
-I served as a Data Scientist Intern at Co Wheels Car Club from April 23, 2024, to August 15, 2024.
+I served as a Data Science Intern at Co Wheels Car Club from May 2024 to September 2024.